Kashyap-84/React_ASE_3/README.md

 # Learn to Code with a Video Tutorial!
-This project guides you through a coding project using a helpful video tutorial.
+This assignment guides you through a react project using a helpful video tutorial.
 The video provides step-by-step instructions to build a specific program.
 This guide will show you how to access the project files and walk you through the coding process.

 # Get Coding!
 Here's what you'll achieve: